 - Go Kayaking in Lake Kivu: A sunrise or a sunset from a kayak drifting slowly in Lake Kivu is an unforgettable experience.
 It will be a moment etched in eternity for you.

-Travel Risks for International Travellers in Rwanda
+Travel Risks for International Travelers in Rwanda

 A note of caution: Rwanda banned non-biodegradable plastic bags in 2008.
 Be a responsible international tourist.
 Don’t carry plastic polyethylene bags.